The vineyard then and now.

 In June, 2017, we purchased Barbed Oak Vineyard, realizing our dream to literally and figuratively return to our roots as we created a place to reflect on the bounty life provided us—and to create a place for our family and friends to spend time together.

-The vineyard, which was planted in the late 1990s, was originally farmed to produce volumes of grapes that large wineries used to blend with their own.
-In the mid-2000s, the previous owners changed direction.
-They chose to employ the highest standard farming practices to achieve top-quality yields.
+The vineyard, which was planted in the late 1990s, was originally farmed to produce volumes of premium quality grapes that large wineries used to blend with their own grapes.
+In the mid-2000s, the vineyard farming adopted a new direction.
+The farming practices were changed to produce the highest quality grapes, seeking quality yields over quantity.

-They began irrigating the vines sparingly, making them work harder, which produced even better fruit.
-They carefully managed the canopy—pulling leaves as needed to expose the fruit properly to the sun.
-They also dropped fruit—culling bunches of grapes, which reduced the yield, and further strengthened the quality of the grapes left on the vine.
+Highest farming practices include irrigating the vines sparingly, making them work harder to produce even better fruit.
+Management of the canopy is a constant process during ripining—pulling leaves to achieve the proper exposure of fruit to the sun.
+Dropping fruit—culling bunches of grapes, reducing the yield to further strengthen the quality of the grapes left on the vine.

 It was—and is—labor intensive.
-But it resulted in phenomenal, luscious juice.
+But these farming practices have resulted in phenomenal, luscious juice.

-Which led to the thought: with juice that good, let’s keep some to make wines for family and friends!
-And that gave way to award-winning Barbed Oak Pinot Noir and Chardonnay.
+Which led to the thought: Let’s not sell all our grapes for artisan winemakers to make award winning wines with our grapes.
+With juice that good, let’s keep some to make wines for family and friends!

-We retained the Barbed Oak Vineyard brand, and still offer the wines for purchase to wine club members and retail accounts.
-We also rechristened the vineyards with the name Henry David Vineyards, leaving open the possibility of acquiring other vineyards and expanding our offerings.
+We rechristened the vineyard with the name Henry David Vineyards, leaving open the possibility of acquiring other vineyards and expanding our offerings.